I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/sdpnode/ns-sdpnode-_sdp_node_data.md

 ## Members

-`alternative`

-An SDP_NODE_HEADER structure that references the elements of an alternate list sequence.

-`boolean`

-The union member for a Boolean value.

-`container`

-A list of pointers to user-mode specific interfaces.

 `int128`

 The union member for a 128-bit integer.

+`uint128`

+The union member for an unsigned 128-bit integer.

+`uuid128`

+The union member for a 128-bit universally unique identifier (UUID).

+`uuid32`

+The union member for a 32-bit UUID.

+`uuid16`

+The union member for a 16-bit UUID.

+`int64`

+The union member for a 64-bit integer.

+`uint64`

+The union member for an unsigned 64-bit integer.

+`int32`

+The union member for a 32-bit integer.

+`uint32`

+The union member for an unsigned 32-bit integer.

 `int16`

 The union member for a 16-bit integer.

-`int32`

-The union member for a 32-bit integer.

-`int64`
+`uint16`

-The union member for a 64-bit integer.
+The union member for an unsigned 16-bit integer.

 `int8`

 The union reserved for an 8-bit integer.

+`uint8`

+The union member for an unsigned 8-bit integer.

+`boolean`

+The union member for a Boolean value.

+`string`

+The union member for a string value.

+`url`

+The union member for a URL value.

 `sequence`